Biosphere (musician): As Biosphere (1991–present)

 Released in 2004, Autour de la Lune stands as the most minimal and austere Biosphere album to date.
 The drones employed on this album are comparable to Coil's 1998 album Time Machines in their timbre and slow rate of change.
 The bulk of this work was originally commissioned and broadcast in September 2003 by Radio France Culture for a musical evocation of Jules Verne.

 In 2006, Jenssen released Dropsonde, a half beatless, half rhythmic album composed of jazz rhythms evocative of Miles Davis' 1970s jazz fusion works.
 A partial vinyl sampler was released a few months earlier in 2005.

 In 2009, Biosphere issued Wireless: Live at the Arnolfini, Bristol, his first live album, containing new tracks such as "Pneuma" and "Pneuma II".

 Jenssen has scored a number of films, including Eternal Stars (1993) and Insomnia (1997).
 He collaborated with German ambient composer Pete Namlook on Fires of Ork, and has also worked with Jah Wobble's Invaders of the Heart and with Bobby Bird of Higher Intelligence Agency.
-In 2010, two soundtracks were announced on Biosphere's website, for German film "Im Schatten" and Norwegian "NOKAS".
+In 2010, two soundtracks were announced on Biosphere's website, for German film Im Schatten and Norwegian Nokas.

 On 27 June 2011, Geir Jenssen released the album N-Plants, inspired by nuclear energy and nuclear plants in Japan.

 In 2016, Jenssen released Departed Glories as Biosphere.
-The thematic focus of the album draws inspiration from the defence of Krakow from Nazi invasion during the Second World War.
+The thematic focus of the album draws inspiration from the defence of Kraków from Nazi invasion during the Second World War.
 Jenssen conceived of the album while living in the city.

 On 5 February 2021, Jenssen released the electronic-classical album Angel's Flight which features twelve tracks based on Beethoven's String Quartet No. 14.

 In January 2022, Jenssen released Shortwave Memories as Biosphere.
-The album marked a sonic departure from Jenssen's previous work - using manually-programmed analogue synthesizers from the late 70s and early 80s to create a more vintage sound.
+The album marked a sonic departure from Jenssen's previous work – using manually-programmed analogue synthesizers from the late 70s and early 80s to create a more vintage sound.

 On 14 October 2022, Jenssen released Substrata (Alternative Versions) on Biophon Records, featuring ten alternative versions picked from the Substrata recording sessions that took place between 1995 and 1996.

+On June 30, 2025, Jenssen released The Way Of Time on AD 93.
+According to the artist's Bandcamp, this album takes loose inspiration from Elizabeth Madox Roberts’ novel The Time Of Man, sampling Joan Lorring’s voice from the 1951 radio play adaptation of the novel.